Travel Outside the USA

 Step 2.
 Collect your I-20 in person or via mail.

 Come to the International Center for Students and Scholars to obtain your I-20.
 The office is open from Monday to Friday from 8:30 a.m. to 4:30 p.m.
 Check the Contact Us tab for summer office hours.

-OR If you are unable to collect your signed I- 20 in person, you must send a pre-paid self-addressed envelope and we will mail the I-20 back to you once it is processed.
+OR If you are unable to collect your signed I- 20 in person, you must email email@example.com (Subject Line: USPS or UPS Shipping Label) with an attached shipping label for us to post mail your I-20.
 We only accept UPS and USPS.

 Visiting and mailing address: